ssnyder90/Cybersecurity/Ansible/README/README.md

 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
-- How to Use the Ansible BBuild
+- How to Use the Ansible Build

 ## Description of the Topology